Wolf warrior diplomacy: Economic coercion

+Examples

 2018 APEC summit

 When Papua New Guinea hosted the APEC Summit in 2018, four Chinese diplomats barged in uninvited on Rimbink Pato, Papua New Guinea's foreign minister, arguing for changes to the communiqué proclaiming "unfair trade practices" which they felt targeted China.
 The bilateral discussion was rebuffed as bilateral negotiations with an individual delegation would jeopardise the country's neutrality as host.

 Chinese embassy in Sweden

 In November 2019, Ambassador Gui Congyou threatened Sweden during an interview with broadcaster Swedish PEN saying that "We treat our friends with fine wine, but for our enemies we got shotguns", over the decision to award Gui Minhai with the Tucholsky Prize.
 All eight major Swedish political parties condemned the Ambassador's threats.
 On 4 December, after the prize had been awarded, Ambassador Gui said that one could not both harm China's interests and benefit economically from China.
 When asked to clarify his remarks he said that China would impose trade restrictions on Sweden, these remarks were backed up by the Chinese Foreign Ministry in Beijing.
 The embassy has systematically worked to influence the reporting on China by Swedish journalists.
 In April 2021 it was revealed that the Chinese embassy threatened a journalist working for the newspaper Expressen.
 Several political parties publicly expressed that they believe the ambassador should be declared persona non grata and deported on the basis that his actions violated the constitution of Sweden.
 Within Gui's first two years of the ambassadorship, Sweden's Foreign Ministry summoned him over forty times to protest Gui's remarks.